Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 Spend time outdoors.

-If you love spending time outside and exploring the great outdoors then look no further than El Paso, Texas.
-What most people may not realize about the city is that there are plenty of outdoor parks and wilderness areas spread throughout this desert destination.
-El Paso is also home to the largest urban wilderness area in the United States which is called Franklin Mountains State Park.
-This state park is a 23-mile mountain range that happens to be a fantastic place to rock climb.
-Whether you love to scale mountains, hike, or go bike riding, El Paso has plenty of cool recreational areas to visit.
-Plus, if you love admiring nature and wildlife, there is no better place to be.
-Many wild animals such as mountain lions, coyotes, and bears live in El Paso and can be spotted in parks and natural areas.
+If you love spending time outside and exploring the great outdoors, look no further than El Paso, Texas.
+Most people may not realize that the city has plenty of outdoor parks and wilderness areas spread throughout this desert destination.
+El Paso is also home to the most significant urban wilderness area in the United States, Franklin Mountains State Park.
+This state park is a 23-mile mountain range that is a fantastic place to rock climb.

-Check out these local favorite parks and rock climbing destinations in El Paso, Texas!
+Check out these favorite local parks and rock climbing destinations in El Paso, Texas!

-• Hueco Tanks State Park and Historic Site: This desert park is a popular rock climbing destination found near the Franklin Mountains.
+• Hueco Tanks State Park and Historic Site: This desert park is a popular rock climbing destination near the Franklin Mountains.

 • Mammoth Rock: This local landmark offers fantastic views of the city and an even better hike.